 CHPE will translate materials into the most prevalently spoken languages in the community and additional languages as needed and upon request.
 In addition, virtual and in-person meetings have been held with officials to introduce the project, discuss the route through affected communities, answer questions and establish ongoing communication between municipalities and the project.

-A total of nine virtual meetings have been held, with 59 local officials participating.
+As of November 1, 2022, a total of nine virtual meetings have been held, with 59 local officials.

-3.1 Notices and Public Inquiries:
+Notices and Public Inquiries: